goodekat/LIME-diagnostics-paper/README.md

     GitHub using the remotes R package.
 (Note that goodekat/lime is a forked versions of
     [thomasp85/lime](https://github.com/thomasp85/lime) with minor
-    changes to extract objects for the analysis in the paper.)
+    changes to extract objects for the analysis in the manuscript.)

 <!-- end list -->